-Preparation and performance of a half-length recital program.
-Repertoire chosen to represent an appropriate level of technical achievement and a variety of musical styles.
+Preparation and performance of a half-length recital program at the junior level.
+Repertoire chosen to represent technical achievement and a variety of musical styles.

 MUS 306, 307 FORM AND ANALYSIS

 Prerequisite for MUS 306-MUS 207 or consent of instructor.
 For MUS 307-MUS 306